00mjk/isomorfeus-project/isomorfeus-data/docs/common_api.md

   the actual request may be delayed, bundled together with other request or fulfilled by another identical request.
   Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

+A `execute_destroy` block must be defined, to execute the actual load of data.
+These blocks must return `true` if the destroy succeeded or `false` otherwise.

 ### Reloading Data